-Amazon eyeing three Seattle spots for new warehouses, documents show
+Amazon is eyeing three Seattle spots for new warehouses, documents show

 Similar whited-out text on the documents classifies parking as “AMZL,” shorthand for Amazon Logistics, the company’s in-house delivery service; “DSP,” an acronym for contract delivery companies that bring Amazon packages to doorsteps; “Associate,” referring to warehouse workers; and “Flex,” for the small army of self-employed drivers delivering goods and groceries ordered off Amazon in their own cars.
 No surprise that the plans focus so much on parking: More than 700 parking spaces for cars, vans and semi-trucks are envisioned for the two Rainier Avenue facilities.
 For the Interbay site, whited-out text indicates plans to build 673 parking stalls.

-Whited-out labels on the Lowe’s and Interbay site plans indicate Amazon sees them as delivery stations, Amazon-speak for mini warehouses near city centers where goods are stored and prepared for their final, short journey to customers’ doorsteps.
+Whited-out labels on the Lowe’s and Interbay site plans indicate Amazon sees them as delivery stations, Amazon-speak for mini-warehouses near city centers where goods are stored and prepared for their final, short journey to customers’ doorsteps.
 The Pepsi plant is labeled as a distribution center, a catchall term for a variety of facilities shipping everything from cellphones to groceries.

-Development around the Mount Baker Light Rail Station has been a flashpoint for more than a decade, since the city began considering increasing building height limits along some parts of Rainier Avenue South in 2009.
+Development around the Mount Baker light-rail station has been a flashpoint for more than a decade, since the city began considering increasing building-height limits along some parts of Rainier Avenue South in 2009.
 Proponents of building more housing near mass-transit hubs have long championed replacing some of the big box stores that line Rainier Avenue with apartment buildings, and taking steps to cut down on congestion and collisions along the busy arterial.

-Building an Amazon warehouse on Rainier Avenue would be a major step backward in the city’s ambitions to develop housing and reduce traffic — and pedestrian casualties — on the thoroughfare, The Urbanist executive director Doug Trumm wrote in a column Thursday.
+Building an Amazon warehouse on Rainier Avenue would be a major step backward from the city’s ambitions to develop housing and reduce traffic — and pedestrian casualties — on the thoroughfare, The Urbanist executive director Doug Trumm wrote in a column Thursday.

 “Simply put, this plan must be stopped,” Trumm wrote.
 “The best Amazon can do is walk away from their Lowe’s plans, allow someone to develop it as 4,000 homes (many of them affordable), and perhaps even help finance the project as part of the company’s affordable housing campaign.”